Jesseee9/Enterprise-IT-Operations-and-Workflow/README.md

 ---

-### Day 12: DNS Health Check and Public Record Audit
+#### Day 12: DNS Health Check and Public Record Audit
-**Scenario:** A client reports intermittent connectivity issues.
+Scenario: A client reports intermittent connectivity issues.
 Run a full external DNS audit to rule out misconfiguration — Python automates the checks and saves all evidence.

-**Workflow:**
+Workflow:
 1. Run the DNS audit script against a target domain:
 ```
 python scripts/dns_audit.py --domain yourdomain.com
 ```
-2. The script runs nslookup for A, MX, and PTR records, checks whether the domain resolves correctly, saves all output to `logs/evidence/`, raises a ServiceNow incident, logs the result to `logs/health_checks.csv`, and resolves the incident
+2. The script runs nslookup for A, MX, and PTR records, checks whether the domain resolves correctly, saves all output to logs/evidence/, raises a ServiceNow incident, logs the result to logs/health_checks.csv, and resolves the incident
 3. Review the saved evidence — note any missing or misconfigured records
 4. Cross-reference against expected values — confirm MX records point to the correct mail server and A record resolves to the correct IP
 5. Open ServiceNow PDI — confirm the incident shows as Resolved with findings in the resolution notes